ADAMPOKE111/CSGODiceGame-Automated/README.md

 # CSGODiceGame-Automated

-CSGODiceGame Automated is a userscript that automates csgodicegame.com betting using martingale system.
+CSGODiceGame Automated is a userscript that automates [CSGODiceGame.com](https://csgodicegame.com/) betting using martingale system.

-## Usage & Installation
+## Usage

-To use the script you'll need to install [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) if using Chrome or [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) then once that's done for simplicity you can just click [here](http://adampoke111.site11.com/projects/csgodicegame_adam.user.js) to install the script for CSGODiceGame.
-The script will also auto-update to the latest version by using this method.
+To use the script you'll need to click on [script.js](https://github.com/ADAMPOKE111/CSGODiceGame-Automated/blob/master/script.js) and copy all the code.
+Then go over to [CSGODiceGame.com](https://csgodicegame.com/) and press F12 to open the developer menu (Chrome, Firefox, Opera & Similar) and go over to the "Console", paste the code, and hit enter.
+You're done!

 ## Bugs, Issues & Improvements